 In 1976 Eric Anderson returned to Bremerton and joined the firm after the seagoing obligations of his U.S. Naval Academy commission.
 Primarily a naval design firm, Art Anderson had occasionally extended licensed engineering talents to projects such as a community theater and municipal improvements.
 The younger Anderson marked the beginning of a transition as Bea relinquished the business end and employees had another Anderson with engineering interests.

 Retiring in 1981 Art saw an established naval design firm become the base for diversification and transition to broader consulting roles.
-Through the eighties more than a dozen former design firm entrepreneurs sought the nourishing Petri dish that grew out of a transition into second generation leadership.
+Through the eighties more than a dozen former design firm entrepreneurs helped the firm transition into second generation leadership.
 Top level talents included architecture, civil engineering, industrial, naval architectural and construction management.
-As the cold war wound down Art Anderson had nearly completed diluting naval design support to a complementary core competency.
+As the cold war wound down the firm had made naval design support a complementary core competency.

 Remaining a family owned business had enabled opportunistic and non-traditional business approaches in established traditional fields.
-As Art Anderson realized the unique view and insights available from its diverse and talented professionals the firm began chunking their knowledge to perform leveraged knowledge in areas such as value engineering, transportation planning, forensic engineering and practical research, all on the strength of a broad business base.
+As the firm realized the unique view and insights available from its diverse and talented professionals the firm excelled in areas such as value engineering, transportation planning, forensic engineering and practical research, all on the strength of a broad business base.

-As we move forward, Art Anderson will continue to be firmly grounded in concept and detail design with an unmatched array of disciplines and set the stage for improving the industry of engineering.
+As we move forward, Art Anderson will continue to be firmly grounded in concept and detail design with a unique array of disciplines and set the stage for improving the industry of engineering.
 The body of knowledge inherent in Art Andersons’ work and people will be the test bed for leveraging enterprise experience, across disciplines and international borders.